silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 	}

-Searchable fields will be appear in the search interface with a default form field (usually a [api:TextField]) and a default search filter assigned (usually an [api:ExactMatchFilter]).
+Searchable fields will be appear in the search interface with a default form field (usually a [api:SilverStripe\Forms\TextField]) and a default search filter assigned (usually an [api:SilverStripe\ORM\Filters\ExactMatchFilter]).
 To override these defaults, you can specify additional information on `$searchable_fields`:

 	:::php